This lecture will help you to examine your lifestyle and needs realistically: Examine yourself functioning with the help of a service dog.

-Do family embers believe you need a service dog and if so, are they willing to help?
+Do family members believe you need a service dog and if so, are they willing to help?
 Do they have issues with specific breeds that would make them less likely to help?
 How dependent are you on them for your living arrangements and help?

 23. Can you get help for what you need to train?
 Or are you assertive enough to ask for help?

 For example, if your dog is jumping up, are you confident enough to ask neighborhood kids to help your dog practice not jumping?
 Even if you don’t know them?
 Would you be able to ask strangers walking towards you to help you train your dog?
 Can you give them specific directions of what you need them to do?

 24. Is there a time frame involved?

 For example, your current service dog is retiring or a family member is moving away.
 That may affect whether you get an adult or a pup.

 25. Level of emotional sensitivity is needed from the dog?

 Can the dog adjust his emotions to the level you need? (in other words, calm himself to calm you).
 Can he sense when you need this adjustment?